beartype/beartype/README.rst

    1024 loops, best of 4: 13.8 usec per loop

 ``13.8 usec per loop == 13.8 microseconds = 0.0000138 seconds`` to transitively
-check a random integer nested in a single triply-nested list passed to each call of that function.
+check only a random integer nested in a single triply-nested list passed to each call of that function.

 Tutorial
 ========